First Battle of Bull Run: Detailed casualties

-The Northern public was shocked at the unexpected defeat of their army when an easy victory had been widely anticipated.
-Some Northerners even came along with picnic baskets to watch the battle since they expect the battle will be won easily.
+The Northern public was shocked at the unexpected defeat of their army when an easy victory had been widely anticipated, some Northerners having visited to overlook the battlefield and picnic at leisure.
 Both sides quickly came to realize that the war would be longer and more brutal than they had imagined.
 On July 22, President Lincoln signed a bill that provided for the enlistment of another 500,000 men for up to three years of service.
 On July 25, 11,000 Pennsylvanians who had earlier been rejected by the U.S. Secretary of War, Simon Cameron, for federal service in either Patterson's or McDowell's command arrived in Washington, DC, and were finally accepted.

 Three months after the First Battle of Bull Run, Union forces suffered another, smaller defeat at the Battle of Ball's Bluff, near Leesburg, Virginia.
 The perceived military incompetence at both battles led to the establishment of the Joint Committee on the Conduct of the War, a congressional body created to investigate Northern military affairs.
 Concerning the Battle of First Bull Run, the committee listened to testimony from a variety of witnesses connected with McDowell's army.
 Although the committee's report concluded that the principal cause of defeat was Patterson's failure to prevent Johnston from reinforcing Beauregard, Patterson's enlistment had expired a few days after the battle, and he was no longer in the service.
 The Northern public clamored for another scapegoat, and McDowell bore the chief blame.
-On 25 July, he was relieved of army command and replaced by Maj.
+On July 25, he was relieved of army command and replaced by Maj.
 Gen. George B. McClellan, who would soon be named general-in-chief of all the Union armies.
 McDowell was also present to bear significant blame for the defeat of Maj.
-Gen. John Pope's Army of Virginia by Gen. Robert E. Lee's Army of Northern Virginia thirteen months later, at the Second Battle of Bull Run.Eicher, pp. 100–101.
+Gen. John Pope's Army of Virginia by Gen. Robert E. Lee's Army of Northern Virginia thirteen months later, at the Second Battle of Bull Run.